Q: What is Amazon Redshift?

 Amazon Redshift uses industry-standard SQL and is accessed using standard JDBC and ODBC drivers.
 We have validated integrations with popular BI and ETL vendors, a number of which are offering free trials to help you get started loading and analyzing your data.
-You can also go to AWS Marketplace to deploy solutions designed to work with Amazon Redshift.
+You can also go to the AWS Marketplace to deploy solutions designed to work with Amazon Redshift.
 Here, instead of spending time integrating a variety of technologies to build a complete BI stack, you can find solutions from third party ETL and BI vendors that can be automatically deployed and configured in minutes.

 Metrics for compute utilization, storage utilization, and read/write traffic to your Amazon Redshift data warehouse cluster are available free of charge via the AWS Management Console or Amazon CloudWatch APIs.
 You can also add additional, user-defined metrics via Amazon Cloudwatch’s custom metric functionality.
 In addition to CloudWatch metrics, Amazon Redshift also provides information on query and cluster performance via the AWS Management Console.
 This information enables you to see which users and queries are consuming the most system resources and diagnose performance issues.
 In addition, you can see the resource utilization on each of your compute nodes to ensure that you have data and queries that are well balanced across all nodes.

 You can think of the Amazon Redshift maintenance window as an opportunity to control when data warehouse cluster modifications (such as scaling data warehouse cluster by adding more nodes) and software patching occur, in the event either are requested or required.
 If a "maintenance" event is scheduled for a given week, it will be initiated and completed at some point during the thirty-minute maintenance window you identify.